Reddit vs Quora: Which is the better social media site?

 It’s true: The vibe at Reddit is so snarky, there are even subreddits devoted to being snarky!

-Here are three of the Reddit Blogsnark subreddits:
+Here are four of the Reddit Blogsnark subreddits:

 - Reddit Blogsnark